Siege of Panhala (1701): Muhammad Murad's assault on Pavangad

 Muhammad Murad, tasked with attacking Pavangad Fort, pursued enemy forces to a hilltop between Panhala and Pavangad, where he planted his flag and requested reinforcements, planks, and trenching tools to hold the position.
 Aurangzeb personally ordered generals Ruhullah and Hamid-ud-din to assist, but they refused, deeming Murad's advance reckless and claiming support was impossible.
 After a day of fruitless messaging, Ruhullah reported the hilltop untenable, warning of potential enemy night attacks.
 Aurangzeb censured Murad, and courtiers who initially praised him turned to criticism.
 The next day, Aurangzeb praised Murad in audience but urged Tarbiyat Khan to assault the fort.
 Tarbiyat Khan sarcastically deferred to Murad, highlighting ongoing rivalries.
 Several failed escalade attempts followed, and the siege stalled for two months with no progress.

 Maratha efforts to lift the siege

 Nusrat Jang pursued Dhana Jadav, driving him back after an attack beyond Chikkodi, then retreated to Panhala.
 Dhana resumed operations, sending Krishna Malhar with 10,000 horsemen to raid near Panhala, targeting Mughal supply lines, while he attempted to intercept Mughal artillery at Kararabad.
 Krishna Malhar attacked Khatau, and Ramchandra and Dado Malhar fought in Konkan against Siddi Yaqut of Danda Rajpuri.
-On February 4, a infantry of 2,000 escorting provisions to Panhala, was attacked by Nusrat Jang, losing men and supplies but reaching the fort by February 24.
+On February 4, an infantry of 2,000 escorting provisions to Panhala, was attacked by Nusrat Jang, losing men and supplies but reaching the fort by February 24.
 Dhana, elusive and pursued by Nusrat Jang, moved between Sinhagarh and Mughal territories, sending 15,000 men under Dado Malhar to raid Mughal territories.
 On April 20, Ranuji approached Panhala with 20,000 men, while Baharji was captured.